-- ▲ If engaged, disengage power take-off. - ▲ Park on solid, level ground and lower implement to ground or onto support blocks. - ▲ Put tractor in park or set park brake. - ▲ Turn off engine and remove ignition key to prevent unauthorized starting. - ▲ Relieve all hydraulic pressure to auxiliary hydraulic lines. - ▲ Wait for all components to stop before leaving operator's seat. - ▲ Use steps, grab-handles and anti-slip surfaces when stepping on and off the tractor.
+- ▲ If engaged, disengage power take-off. - ▲ Park on solid, level ground and lower implement to ground or onto support blocks. - ▲ Put tractor in park or set park brake, turn off engine, and remove switch key to prevent unauthorized starting. - ▲ Relieve all hydraulic pressure to auxiliary hydraulic lines. - ▲ Wait for all components to stop before leaving operator's seat. - ▲ Use steps, grab-handles and anti-slip surfaces when stepping on and off the tractor. - ▲ Detach and store implement in an area where children normally do not play.
+Secure implement using blocks and supports.